JFrog Visual Studio Code Extension

 The cost of remediating a vulnerability is akin to the cost of fixing a bug.
 The earlier you remediate a vulnerability in the release cycle, the lower the cost.
 JFrog Xray is instrumental in flagging components when vulnerabilities are discovered in production systems at runtime, or even sooner, during the development.

-The JFrog VS Code Extension adds JFrog Xray scanning of npm, Go and Python project dependencies to your VS Code IDE.
+The JFrog VS Code Extension adds JFrog Xray scanning of Maven, npm, Go and Python project dependencies to your VS Code IDE.
 It allows developers to view panels displaying vulnerability information about the components and their dependencies directly in their VS Code IDE.
 With this information, a developer can make an informed decision on whether to use a component or not before it gets entrenched into the organization’s product.

 Viewing Project Dependencies Information